 These were the 1973 Oakland A’s, the defending World Series champions.

-But earlier in the Series it looked as if the A’s would defeat themselves by implosion.
-After second baseman Mike Andrews (known for his glove work) made two costly errors in extra innings in Game Two that led to a New York victory, Oakland owner Charley Finley sprung into action.
-Furious t the miscues by his second baseman, Finley announced that Andrews was “injured” and was being placed on the disabled list.
-MLB Commissioner Bowie Kuhn – and everyone else – saw through the ruse and ordered Andrews re-instated for Game Three.
-Finley was furious and the incident was one more in a long line of squabbles that he had with the commish.
+But early in the Series it looked as if the A’s would defeat themselves.
+After second baseman Mike Andrews made two costly errors in extra innings in Game Two that led to a New York victory, Oakland owner Charley Finley sprung into action.
+Furious at the miscues by his second baseman, Finley announced that Andrews was “injured” and being placed on the disabled list.
+Commissioner Bowie Kuhn saw through the ruse and ordered Andrews reinstated for Game Three.
+Finley was furious, the incident one more in a long line of squabbles that he had with the commish.

 The two teams split the first six games and Game Seven was schedule for a Sunday afternoon in Oakland.
 Matlack was on the mound for Yogi Berra’s Mets, while Holtzman toed the rubber for the A’s.
 It was the third matchup between the two in the Series, each having one once.
 In this game, Holtzman proved to be more clutch.
 Not only did he hurl six innings of one-run ball, he also doubled to start the scoring.
 That came in the third when Holtzman’s unlikely hit (the designated hitter had been used all season so he hadn’t batted once in ’73 before the Series) was followed by a home run from Campaneris.
 Three batters later, Reggie hit a mammoth two-run blast to deep center to make it 4-0.
 The A’s bullpen finished off the Mets for the 5-2 victory and Oakland’s second straight title.
 Reggie was named Series MVP.

 But even as the champagne was being uncorked in the clubhouse, the A’s were falling apart.
 Manager Dick Williams, fed up with the antics of his owner, announced that he would not be coming back in 1974.